 No homeowner wants to deal with a damp or wet basement, which is why NV Waterproofing & Foundation Repair provides the best basement waterproofing solutions available.
 Since 1986, our team of experienced technicians has solved underlying water problems for thousands of homeowners.
 We provide comprehensive wet basement solutions - including exterior waterproofing and interior water management systems - to resolve your home's water problems once and for all.

 If you have water in your basement or want to learn more about our basement waterproofing solutions, call us today at 1-855-649-7594 or click below.
-We offer free estimates in Arlington, Washington D.C., Alexandria and many surrounding areas.
+We offer free estimates in Arlington, Washington D.C., Alexandria, McLean and many surrounding areas.

 Did you know you can have water issues in your basement without heavy rains or obvious standing water?
 It's easy enough to see water coming through a crack in your floor or basement wall, but what's the real cause of your basement water problem?